Global Positioning System: Satellite frequencies

 The L5 frequency band at 1.17645 GHz was added in the process of GPS modernization.
 This frequency falls into an internationally protected range for aeronautical navigation, promising little or no interference under all circumstances.
 The first Block IIF satellite that provides this signal was launched in May 2010.
 On February 5, 2016, the 12th and final Block IIF satellite was launched.
 The L5 consists of two carrier components that are in phase quadrature with each other.
 Each carrier component is bi-phase shift key (BPSK) modulated by a separate bit train.
 "L5, the third civil GPS signal, will eventually support safety-of-life applications for aviation and provide improved availability and accuracy."

 In 2011, a conditional waiver was granted to LightSquared to operate a terrestrial broadband service near the L1 band.
-Although LightSquared had applied for a license to operate in the 1525 to 1559 band as early as 2003 and it was put out for public comment, the FCC asked LightSquared to form a study group with the GPS community to test GPS receivers and identify issue that might arise due to the larger signal power from the LightSquared terrestrial network.
+Although LightSquared had applied for a license to operate in the 1525 to 1559 band as early as 2003 and it was put out for public comment, the FCC asked LightSquared to form a study group with the GPS community to test GPS receivers and identify issues that might arise due to the larger signal power from the LightSquared terrestrial network.
 The GPS community had not objected to the LightSquared (formerly MSV and SkyTerra) applications until November 2010, when LightSquared applied for a modification to its Ancillary Terrestrial Component (ATC) authorization.
 This filing (SAT-MOD-20101118-00239) amounted to a request to run several orders of magnitude more power in the same frequency band for terrestrial base stations, essentially repurposing what was supposed to be a "quiet neighborhood" for signals from space as the equivalent of a cellular network.
-Testing in the first half of 2011 has demonstrated that the impact of the lower 10 MHz of spectrum is minimal to GPS devices (less than 1% of the total GPS devices are affected).
-The upper 10 MHz intended for use by LightSquared may have some impact on GPS devices.
+Testing in the first half of 2011 has demonstrated that the effects from the lower 10 MHz of spectrum are minimal to GPS devices (less than 1% of the total GPS devices are affected).
+The upper 10 MHz intended for use by LightSquared may have some effect on GPS devices.
 There is some concern that this may seriously degrade the GPS signal for many consumer uses.
 Aviation Week magazine reports that the latest testing (June 2011) confirms "significant jamming" of GPS by LightSquared's system.